verdaccio/verdaccio/website/docs/puppet.md

 * Apply-mode (with puppet-apply and no puppetmaster setup needed)
 * Master-Agent-mode (with puppet-agent accessing your configuration through the puppetmaster).

-In both variants you have to explicitely call "class nodejs {}" in your puppet script because the puppet-verdaccio module only defines this as a requirement, so you have all the flexibility you want when installing nodejs.
+In both variants you have to explicitly call "class nodejs {}" in your puppet script because the puppet-verdaccio module only defines this as a requirement, so you have all the flexibility you want when installing nodejs.
 Scroll down for details about Master-Agent-mode variant.